This Peach, Avocado and Bacon Salad is the perfect summer salad! Full of juicy peaches,…

 - Halve and pit the peaches.
 Slice the halves into 4 wedges.
 If you want, chop those wedges into smaller pieces.

-- In a large bowl, toss the greens with 3/4 of the dressing.
+- In a large bowl, toss the arugula with ¾ of the dressing.

-- Transfer the greens to a serving platter.
-Add the peaches and pistachios.
+- Transfer the arugula to a serving platter.
+Add the peaches.
 Tear the prosciutto and add to the salad.
 Add the burrata to the platter and tear apart, draping the pieces over the salad.
+Sprinkle with the pistachios.

-- Drizzle with the remaining dressing and serve immediately.
+- Drizzle with the remaining dressing, sprinkle with flaky sea salt if using, and serve immediately.

 Notes